 Visit a gin distillery

 Ever get jealous of children and ball pits?
 Well no longer!
 Head to Ballie Ballerson for some adult ball pit time complete with DJ!
+This is really one of the most fund things to do in London on a rainy day!

 For more quirky things to do in London check out this post!